-Under the legal regime, up to 31.12.2015, and as an average, an action under ordinary proceedings was fixed for hearing approximately between 18 and 24 months following its filing, and the decision was issued six to eight (6-8) months after the hearing, provided that the initial hearing was not adjourned (one adjournment being rather a practice).
-The above average times very much depend on the type of the court (see under question 4.1), as well as the place where it is located.
-To speed up proceedings, a new law was introduced in 2015 (Law 4335), and has been in force since 1.1.2016.
-Under the new regime, the hearing is purported to take place around six to seven (6-7) months after the filing of a lawsuit (articles 215 and 237 of GCCP) but that time frame is in practice prolonged.
+Under the legal regime up to 31.12.2015, and as an average, a hearing for an action under ordinary proceedings was fixed between approximately 18 and 24 months following its filing, and the decision was issued six to eight (6-8) months after the hearing, provided that the initial hearing was not adjourned (one adjournment being common practice).
+The aforementioned average times very much depend on the type of the court (see question 4.1 above), as well as the place where it is located.
+To speed up proceedings, a new law was introduced in 2015 (Law 4335), and it is in force since 1.1.2016.
+Under the new regime, the hearing was purported to take place around six to seven (6-7) months after the filing of a lawsuit (articles 215 and 237 of GCCP) but that timeframe is, in practice, prolonged significantly, especially in the courts of large cities.